-In all netting / trapping operations captured fish and macroinvertebrates were placed in a bucket of water and identified to species level.
-The number of individuals of each species level was recorded and all individuals were subsequently returned live to the water body.
+In all netting / trapping operations, captured fish and macroinvertebrates were placed in a bucket of water and identified to species level.
+The number of individuals of each species was recorded and all individuals were subsequently returned live to the water body, with the exception of introduced mosquitofish (Gambusia holbrooki), which were euthanized and disposed of as per DERM methodology and in accordance with ethics permits.
 Turtles captured during fish sampling were immediately removed from the net and identified to the species level.
 The sex, size and age class of each turtle was also recorded, and the presence of tags from previous captures by DERM was also determined, before being returned to the water.